iSECPartners/Introspy-Android/README.md

 Usage
 ---------------

-Users should first root their phones using publicly available documentation depending on their phone's model.
-Cydia Substrate must then be installed.
+The Introspy Configuration and Core packages must be installed on a rooted phone where Cydia Substrate is installed.

 ### Dependencies

-The tracer will only run on a rooted device.
+The tool will only run on a rooted device.
 Make sure Cydia Substrate is installed and is compatible for your device.

 ### How to install